Your Perfectly Imperfect Howth Head Itinerary: A Cliffside Comedy of Errors Worth Following

 Summer (June-August) offers extended daylight until nearly 10pm, dramatically increasing exploration time and photography opportunities.
 The harbor fills with sailing boats, creating a postcard-perfect scene despite temperatures that rarely exceed 68°F. Festival days bring additional entertainment, though they also multiply crowd sizes exponentially.

-Fall (September-October) delivers fewer tourists but more dramatic stormy seas that crash against the cliffs with theatrical intensity.
+Fall (September-October) delivers fewer tourists but more dramatic stormy seas that crash against the cliffs with theatrical intensity—the kind of rugged coastal drama that makes things to do in Doolin equally compelling for cliff-walking enthusiasts.
 Prices drop after high season, and restaurants become more accommodating to last-minute reservations.
 The foliage along cliff walks turns surprisingly colorful, creating a photogenic contrast against the blue-gray sea.

 Winter visitors (November-February) face limited daylight (darkness by 4:30pm) and wind chill factors that can make 45°F feel like a polar expedition.
 Several restaurants operate on reduced hours, though those that remain open offer cozy refuge from the elements.
 The compensation: having magnificent cliff views virtually to yourself, as most tourists sensibly hibernate in Dublin pubs.

-Spring (March-May) brings wildflowers dotting cliff walks, baby seals making heart-melting appearances, and gradually warming temperatures between 50-60°F. This shoulder season offers the optimal balance of decent weather and manageable crowd sizes before summer’s tourist invasion.
+Spring (March-May) brings wildflowers dotting cliff walks, baby seals making heart-melting appearances, and gradually warming temperatures between 50-60°F—ideal conditions that mirror the best things to do in Westport during Ireland’s most photogenic season.
+This shoulder season offers the optimal balance of decent weather and manageable crowd sizes before summer’s tourist invasion.

 Accommodation: Turning Day Trip Into Overnight Affair